 Using words you will find are strange

-And mesmerised as they light the flame
+And mesmerized as they light the flame

 Feel the new wind of change